Haoyi-SJTU/serial_port/README.md

 **This project is packaged into an EXE program.
 You can use it directly without compilation.**

-(The EXE program is available at this repository. **You can download and run the software 'USB继电器控制器.exe' directly**.
+(The EXE program is available at this repository. **You can download and run the software directly in [release](https://github.com/Haoyi-SJTU/serial_port/releases/tag/release-v1.0)**.
 The software supports serial port selection, on/off switching, and timed shutdown.
 This software may be falsely flagged or accidentally deleted by your computer's firewall.
 If this happens, please temporarily disable your firewall and try again.)

 <img src="https://github.com/Haoyi-SJTU/serial_port/blob/main/fig/Snipaste_2026-03-12_17-24-09.png" width="360px"><img src="https://github.com/Haoyi-SJTU/serial_port/blob/main/fig/Snipaste_2026-03-12_17-24-40.png" width="360px">